fufuok/cache/DOC.md

     // and a boolean indicating whether the key was found.
     GetAndRefresh(k K, d time.Duration) (value V, loaded bool)

+    // GetOrCompute returns the existing value for the key if present.
+    // Otherwise, it computes the value using the provided function and
+    // returns the computed value.
+The loaded result is true if the value
+    // was loaded, false if stored.
+    GetOrCompute(k K, valueFn func() V, d time.Duration) (V, bool)

+    // Compute either sets the computed new value for the key or deletes
+    // the value for the key.
+When the delete result of the valueFn function
+    // is set to true, the value will be deleted, if it exists.
+When delete
+    // is set to false, the value is updated to the newValue.
+    // The ok result indicates whether value was computed and stored, thus, is
+    // present in the map.
+The actual result contains the new value in cases where
+    // the value was computed and stored.
+See the example for a few use cases.
+    Compute(
+        k K,
+        valueFn func(oldValue V, loaded bool) (newValue V, delete bool), d time.Duration,
+    ) (V, bool)

     // GetAndDelete Get an item from the cache, and delete the key.
     // Returns the item or nil,
     // and a boolean indicating whether the key was found.